 Students will demonstrate their understanding of the field of Outdoor Recreation and their ability to practically implement key concepts and practices by writing a final research paper surveying everything learned in the program.
 Students will be allowed to pick from a variety of topics including, but not limited to, modern challenges affecting outdoor recreation, development of sustainable outdoor recreation opportunities in certain geographies, and the economic impact of outdoor recreation.
+Pre-requisite: OUTR 111, OUTR 112, and OUTR 131 or instructor consent.
 (1 credit, 1 lecture, 0 lab)

-OUTR 211

-PHYSICAL AND MENTAL SIDE OF ARCHERY
+OUTR 211 PHYSICAL AND MENTAL SIDE OF ARCHERY